Configure access to an LDAP directory manually in Directory Utility on Mac

 You can manually create a configuration that specifies how a Mac accesses an LDAPv3 or LDAPv2 directory.
 You must know the DNS host name or IP address of the LDAP directory server.

-From Server, for a directory that supplies its own mappings and search base, such as macOS Server
+From Server, for a directory that supplies its own mappings and search base

 Active Directory, for a directory hosted by a Windows 2000, Windows 2003, or later server

 RFC 2307, for most directories hosted by UNIX servers